-Bundlers locate, normalize, and interoperate module imports by executing a strict precedence algorithm.
-The resolver evaluates package.json exports fields first, falling back to module (ESM entry), then main (CommonJS entry), and finally applying extension fallback chains (.js, .mjs, .cjs, .ts, .tsx).
-Explicit exports mapping reduces filesystem traversal depth by 30–50%, eliminating ambiguous path resolution.
+Bundlers locate, normalise, and interoperate module imports by executing a strict precedence algorithm.
+The resolver evaluates the package.json exports field first, falling back to module (ESM entry), then main (CommonJS entry), and finally applying extension fallback chains (.js, .mjs, .cjs, .ts, .tsx).
+Packages that expose explicit exports maps eliminate filesystem probing entirely, reducing traversal depth by 30–50% compared with legacy main-only packages.

-Modern tooling bridges CJS and ESM formats by normalizing require() calls to ESM imports during the AST transformation phase.
-For deep interop mechanics, review Understanding ES Modules vs CommonJS in Bundlers.
-Strict ESM compliance maximizes static analysis and tree-shaking but breaks legacy CJS packages lacking dual exports.
+The full mechanics of how bundlers bridge CJS and ESM at the AST level are covered in understanding ES Modules vs CommonJS in bundlers.
+Strict ESM compliance maximises static analysis and tree-shaking effectiveness but breaks legacy CJS packages that lack dual exports.

 // Webpack 5: resolver configuration